 Here is the list of the best wheat and gluten free restaurants in Toronto.

-The menu at this Roncesvalles restaurant easily identifies the gluten-free entries so that diners know that chili, phish stix and nachos (to name just a few) are all safe bets.
-Most of the sandwiches and breakfast options can be customized with gluten-free bread too.
+While not exclusively gluten-free, the menu at this Roncesvalles restaurant easily identifies the gluten-free offerings so diners know that chili, phish stix and po’boy tacos (to name just a few) are all safe bets.
+Most sandwiches and breakfast options can be customized with gluten-free bread too.
 More »

-This organic cafe and market on Dundas West is owned and operated by a certified nutritionist and a holistic doctor.
-The menu prides itself on being organic and nutritious so gluten free eaters can go ahead and have that mac ‘n cheese (made with quinoa pasta) or that burger on a gluten free bun.
+A holistic doctor and certified nutritionist founded this organic cafe and market in the Junction.
+The menu prides itself on being organic and nutrient-packed, so gluten-free eaters can go ahead and have that mac ‘n cheese (made with quinoa pasta) or that burger on a gluten-free bun.
 More »